Unbounded: Object-Boundary Interaction in Mixed Reality: Demonstration

-\paragraph{Design} Walls in the home or office are often left open, uncluttered, and, when white, already resemble the blank expanse of a whiteboard.
-Choosing walls over surfaces like desktops avoids visual noise from items on top and colour variation, offering a clean canvas for spontaneous notes or sketches.
-The marker is not tied to a fixed whiteboard but extends its affordance to any suitable surface, providing a more fluid form of workspace where boundaries between architecture and interface dissolve.
+Walls in domestic or office environments offer vast, underutilized expanses that can inherently resemble the tabula rasa of a whiteboard.
+Choosing walls over surfaces like desktops leverages these vertical planes to bypass the heterogeneity of surface items and textures, providing a consistent canvas for spontaneous notes or sketches.
+The marker is not tied to a fixed whiteboard but extends its affordance to any suitable surface, providing a more fluid form of workspace where the dichotomy between architecture and interface dissolves.